Skip to content

 Check your allowance

-Each analysed document uses one document from your plan or your prepaid bundle.
+Each analyzed document uses one document from your plan or your prepaid bundle.
 When your allowance runs out, the upload panel is disabled until you top up.
 To see how many you have left, check your usage and allowance.

 What to do next